playwright-community/playwright-go/README.md

 * Native input events for mouse and keyboard
 * Upload and download files

-## Is Playwright for Python ready?
+## Is Playwright for Go ready?

-We are ready for your feedback, but we are still covering Playwright Python with the tests, so expect a bumpy ride and don't use for production.
+We are ready for your feedback, but we are still covering Playwright Go with the tests, so expect a bumpy ride and don't use for production.

 ## Resources